 The data were analyzed using the model proposed by Miles and Huberman (1994), which consists of three iterative stages: data reduction, data display, and conclusion drawing with verification.
 In the data reduction stage, the researchers filtered, summarized, and categorized information to focus on data relevant to the research objectives, such as identifying themes related to supervision strategies and their outcomes.
 The data display stage involved organizing the information into narrative descriptions, tables, and graphs to facilitate interpretation, such as tabulating supervision activities to show their frequency and focus areas.
-Finally, the conclusions and validate them.
+Finally, the conclusion drawing and verification stage synthesized the findings to draw conclusions and validate them.
 Triangulation of data sources and methods was employed to ensure the accuracy and reliability of the results.